 - 6.5.1.
-The Department will require the successful Proposer to execute a contract using the Form P-37, General Provisions and Standard Exhibits, which are attached as Appendix A. To the extent that a vendor believes that exceptions to Appendix A will be necessary for the vendor to enter into a Contract, the vendor must note those issues during the RFP Question Period in Subsection 6.2.
+The Department will require the successful Proposer to execute a contract using the Form P-37, General Provisions and Standard Exhibits, which are attached as Appendix A. To the extent that a Vendor believes that exceptions to Appendix A will be necessary for the Vendor to enter into a Contract, the Vendor must note those issues during the RFP Question Period in Subsection 6.2.
 Proposers may not request exceptions to the Scope of Services or any other sections of this RFP. - 6.5.2.
 The Department will review requested exceptions and accept, reject or note that it is open to negotiation of the proposed exception at its sole discretion. - 6.5.3.
-Any exceptions to the standard form contract and exhibits that are not raised by a Proposer during the RFP Question Period may not be considered.
-In no event is a vendor to submit its own standard contract terms and conditions as a replacement for the Department's terms in response to this solicitation.
+If the Department accepts a Proposer's exception, the Department will, at the conclusion of the RFP Question Period, provide notice to all potential Contractors of the exceptions that have been accepted and indicate that exception is available to all potential Contractors by publication of the Department's answers on or about the date indicated in Subsection 6.2. - 6.5.4.
+Any exceptions to the standard form contract and exhibits that are not raised by a Proposer during the RFP Question Period will not be considered.
+In no event is a Vendor to submit its own standard contract terms and conditions as a replacement for the Department's terms in response to this solicitation.